helpfulrobot/martinduparc-silverstripe-empty-theme/README.md

 silverstripe-empty-theme
 ========================

-Empty boilerplate theme for SilverStripe
+Empty boilerplate theme for SilverStripe using TypeScript and Sass